What is ASLI?

 We regularly hold stimulating and informative conferences that attract presenters and delegates from around the globe.

 For information about the registration body please see the National Registers of Communication Professionals working with Deaf and Deafblind People (NRCPD).
-They have a complaints procedure should you not be satisfied with service provided by an interpreter.
-In the first instance feedback should be provided directly to the interpreter then employer or agency.
+They have a complaints procedure should you not be satisfied with the service provided by an interpreter.
+In the first instance feedback should be provided directly to the interpreter, then their employer or agency if necessary or appropriate.